PeterRusznak/hashnode/ckmhopiby058blls1eg8d84o4.md

-## Scribble on Canvas and sell it as NFT.
-(React, Truffle, IPFS, OpenSea)
+## Scribble on Canvas and sell it as NFT (React, Truffle, IPFS, OpenSea)

 ## The Big Picture